 The beautiful amaryllis flower brings warmth and colour to brighten up dark evenings.
 It can be the star of the Christmas period, but it also does excellently in early spring.
 Invite this majestic winter queen into your home.

 Colours and shapes

-The amaryllis symbolises pride and enchanting beauty, and the giving of this flower marks friendship and affection.
-So it’s definitely a flower for winning hearts, from a bouquet made on the kitchen table or presented in a lavish bunch.
+Amaryllis symbolises pride and enchanting beauty, and the giving of this flower marks friendship and affection.
+It’s definitely a flower for winning hearts, either with a bouquet on the kitchen table or gifted as a big bunch.

-Our amaryllis originates from South and Central America and the Caribbean, and is not actually an amaryllis in its proper, botanical sense.
+What we call amaryllis originates from South and Central America and the Caribbean, and is not actually an amaryllis in its proper, botanical sense.
 The true name of our beautiful amayrillis flower is Hippeastrum.
 It is part of the narcissi family and grows from a bulb.
-The name Hippeastrum comes from the Greek and literally means ‘knight star’, referring to the star-shaped petals. hippeus = knight and astron = star.
+The word Hippeastrum comes from Greek and literally means ‘knight star’, referring to the star-shaped petals: hippeus means knight, and astron, star.